 Her writing awards include first place in the Barry Rogers Memorial Humanities competition and second prize in the Peter Cowan Anecdotal competition.

 Rhona was born in the north of England into a large dairy farming family.
 She moved to London to study nursing at Mile End Hospital and holds qualifications in general nursing, midwifery and psychiatric nursing.
 Her career has taken her to New Zealand and Australia.
 Rhona moved to Perth, Western Australia in 1965 and continues to reside there now.
 Her work with psychiatric patients has been a significant influence on her writing.
 The author is a keen calligrapher, and a patch worker who has exhibited in the Western Australian Quilters yearly exhibition.

-Rhona’s ‘It's All About Melinda' is due to be published mid 2018.
+Rhona’s ‘It's All About Melinda' is due to be published third quarter 2018.
 Two publishers competing for her work had this to say about 'It's All About Melinda' -